La Familia (professional wrestling): Family reunion

-As both world champions were forced to defend their championships inside an Elimination Chamber, Edge opened No Way Out by being the first competitor in the ring, opposite Jeff Hardy.
+As both world champions were forced to defend their championships inside an Elimination Chamber, Edge opened No Way Out on February 15 by being the first competitor in the ring, opposite Jeff Hardy.
 Hardy delivered a shock upset to Edge by rolling a Spear attempt into a pin and pinning him within three minutes, before any other wrestler entered the match.
 This ensured Edge had lost the WWE Championship and a new champion would be crowned, ultimately Triple H. Living up to his nickname of the Ultimate Opportunist, though, Edge later appeared in the main event of the evening by attacking Kofi Kingston with a chair until he was unable to compete in the Elimination Chamber for the World Heavyweight Championship, locking himself in one of the pods and refusing to come out.
 After eliminating reigning champion John Cena third, Edge went on to pin Rey Mysterio to win the match and become World Heavyweight Champion once again.
 The following night on Raw, Vickie explained that with Raw General Manager Stephanie McMahon absent tending to her brother Shane in the hospital after his match with Randy Orton, she was the highest in command and with Kingston injured a replacement had to be found, giving Edge's forced entry into the match carte blanche.
 Later in that evening, McMahon was attacked by Orton, which left Vickie as the interim General Manager of Raw as well as SmackDown.
 Cena demanded an instant rematch, which he won, but as it was by disqualification the title did not change hands.
-Edge revealed that he had asked Big Show to look after Vickie while he was gone and consequently gave him a World Heavyweight Championship match at WrestleMania 25.
+Edge revealed that he had asked Big Show to look after Vickie while he was gone and consequently gave him a World Heavyweight Championship match at WrestleMania 25 on April 5.
 However, at the contract signing, Cena interfered and blackmailed Vickie into making it a Triple Threat match; the next week, after signing the contract, he revealed he was blackmailing Vickie with footage of her sharing a kiss with Big Show.
 At WrestleMania, Cena pinned Big Show and won the World Heavyweight Championship.